CambriaSolutions/MSRFP-3717/README.md

 (m)

-Git allowed us to share and collaborate on code and assets, while GitHub hosts our git repository and has collaboration, bug and enhancement tracking and sprint/issue management features.
+Git allowed us to share and collaborate on code and assets, while GitHub hosts our git repository and has collaboration, bug and enhancement tracking and sprint/issue management features. *[[Bugs and Issues]](https://github.com/CambriaSolutions/MSRFP-3717/blob/master/artifacts/Bugs%20and%20Issues%20Management.pdf)*

 (n)